Skizzy-create/expressBHospital/README.md

 ![Express.js](https://img.shields.io/badge/Express.js-v4.17.1-lightgrey)
 [![GitHub license](https://img.shields.io/github/license/Skizzy-create/expressBHospital.svg)](https://github.com/Skizzy-create/expressBHospital/blob/main/LICENSE)

+## 🌟 Live Project

+🎉 This is my very first backend project!
+It's now live and you can check it out here: [Bhakti Hospital](https://expressbhospital.onrender.com).
+Your feedback and support are greatly appreciated! 🌎

+## 🚀 Project Overview

-🚀 Welcome to the **Bhakti Hospital** - a one-of-a-kind, spiritually-infused, digitally-powered health center! 🏥
+Welcome to the **Bhakti Hospital** - a one-of-a-kind, spiritually-infused, digitally-powered health center! 🏥

 This project is a testament to the power of JavaScript, showcasing its versatility in creating a unique health management system.
 It's not just about physical health but also about spiritual health (bhakti) - because we believe in holistic healing! 💖